High Altitude Task Force

 More than 80 million people worldwide live in high altitude areas (>2500 metres above sea level).
 Studies indicate that factors linked to high altitude including low oxygen levels, vasculopathy and metabolic abnormalities alongside genetic predispositions, collectively contribute to the onset and advancement of PH.

-The High Altitude Task Force raises awareness and understanding of PH linked to high altitude and organises scientific conferences in regions affected by high altitudes.
+The Task Force brings together researchers worldwide with an interest in the effects of hypoxia and high altitude on the pulmonary vasculature and related physiology.
+It raises awareness and understanding of pulmonary hypertension (PH) linked to high altitude and organises scientific conferences in high-altitude affected regions.

 Webinars